ISO/IEC 27000

-ISO/IEC 27000 is available via the ITTF website. (gratis download).
+ISO/IEC 27000 is available for free via the ITTF website.

 Overview and introduction

-The standard describes the purpose of an Information Security Management System (ISMS), a management system similar in concept to those recommended by other ISO standards such as ISO 9000 and ISO 14000, used to manage information security risks and controls within an organization.
-Bringing information security deliberately under overt management control is a central principle throughout the ISO/IEC 27000 standards.
+The standard describes the purpose of an ISMS, a management system similar in concept to those recommended by other ISO standards such as ISO 9000 and ISO 14000, used to manage information security risks and controls within an organization.
+Bringing information security deliberately under overt management control is a central principle throughout the ISO/IEC 27000 series of standards.